carnegie/MEM_public/README.md

 		grbgetkey #############################

-Copy that text and paste in in an Anaconda window.
+Copy and paste this in an Anaconda window.

 5. Set up Python link to Gurobi.
 Open up the Anaconda3 window as Administrator from the Start Menu and then type: